- Sire-Dam -

 Desert Skyline is not the biggest, but he lacks nothing in heart or stamina.

-He has run a string of fine races this year and gained reward for his consistency when coming from last to first to land the Doncaster Cup, having previously finished third behind Stradivarius and Big Orange in the Qatar Goodwood Cup.
+He has run a string of fine races this year and gained reward for his consistency when coming from last to first to land the Doncaster Cup in 2017, having previously finished third behind Stradivarius and Big Orange in the Qatar Goodwood Cup.

-Had Desert Skyline not been been ineligible, he might have run in the William Hill St Leger.
+Had Desert Skyline not been been ineligible, he might have run in the William Hill St Leger that year.

 “Geldings are not allowed in the St Leger, so I suggested that I volunteer to do a transplant at the local veterinary practice but they wouldn’t do it, or couldn’t,” Elsworth told British Champions Series before his Doncaster Cup victory.
 “If you look at his form, then running in it might not have been such a ludicrous idea.